 Most people think that resolution is the quality of an image.
 DPI and PPI do not work on the web.
 Moreover, on our test on image optimization, we don’t find any relation to this 72dpi or 92dbi for web images.
 But, for some cases, images with high DPI create a blurry effect and add KBs.
 The only thing that matters is pixels.

 In particular, file extension aka file formats is relevant to the image size.
 Each image format has pros and cons.
 So, you will need to choose it wisely.

-Similarly, we recommend using JPEG if there is no need transparent or animated image.
-Moreover, it also allows for background removing.
+Similarly, we recommend using JPEG if there is no need for a transparent or animated image.
+Moreover, it also allows for background removal.